CDCgov/prime-reportstream/prime-router/docs/proposals/0010-translations-and-schemas/0010-translations-and-schemas.md

 ### Details

 The solution outlined creates a new set of `Translation` classes, one for each serializer and deserializer class.
-The current `HL7Translation` and `RedoxTranslation` would not change.
+The current `HL7Translation` would not change.
 However, the `CustomTranslation` would be removed or replaced by a new `CSVTranslation`.
 Much like the current `HL7Translation`, this new `CSVTranslation` could have settings like empty values and date formats that affect the whole conversion.